Nelson Cruikshank: AFL–CIO career

-Cruikshank began working for the American Federation of Labor (AFL) in 1944 as the director of social insurance after working as a lobbyist.
-He worked closely with AFL-CIO Secretary-Treasurer George Meany, and became influenced by Meany's internationalist outlook.

 Cruikshank was appointed to the National Advisory Council on Social Security Financing in 1947, where he became the AFL's point-man on old age and health issues.
 He earned a national reputation as labor's persuasive spokesman on these issues.
 He lobbied strenuously for national health care, repeatedly taking on its principal opponent, the American Medical Association (AMA), in the print media and on widely aired radio debates.

-Cruikshank left the AFL in 1951 and returned to government service.
-He became director of the European Labor Division of the Office of the Special Representative of the President for Europe, which was part of the Marshall Plan, but returned to the United States after just a year.

 Role in enactment of Social Security Disability Insurance

 Cruikshank returned to the AFL in 1953.
 He performed various duties for Meany, who was then running what would become the AFL–CIO behind the scenes as president William Green's health declined.
 In 1955 Cruikshank was named director of the AFL's newly formed Department of Social Security.
 He continued in that role after the AFL and Congress of Industrial Organizations (CIO) merged in 1955.
 Cruikshank used his position to protect and enhance Social Security as part of the union movement's commitment to a comprehensive legislative package of federal social insurance programs, including national health care insurance and income supports for the poor, people with disabilities and the unemployed.
 He created the AFL–CIO's Social Security Advisory Committee as a political group to press for higher and expanded benefits.
 In 1956, Cruikshank's efforts were instrumental in winning passage of the Social Security Disability Insurance amendments, which provided income assistance to permanently disabled workers.